 Earning your bachelor’s degree is a first step toward your career goal.
 While you likely won’t be becoming a school counselor directly after earning this degree in school counseling, you should plan to earn your bachelor’s in psychology, education, or social work if you want to gain access to the position.
 With any of these degrees, you’ll lay a strong foundation for a master’s master's degree in school counseling.

 Your psychology degree opens the door to understanding how we develop and behave.
 You’ll also gain needed research skills.
 A social work degree is also a good option as you’ll learn psychology, counseling, and sociology before you graduate.
 Add statistics or research courses, and you’ll be good to go.
 An education degree teaches you everything you need to know about working with children in a school setting and gives you the basics you need for a school counseling career.

 A Bachelor of Social Work degree is broad-based enough that you’ll be able to enter a range of specialties, including rehabilitation specialist, mental health assistant and, most commonly, caseworker.

 Once you’ve earned a bachelor’s degree in social work, education, or psychology, you’ll be ready to return to school after working for a year or two.
-The master’s in school counseling takes about the same length of time as other master’s degrees, 60 credit hours which can usually be finished over the course of 2-4 years depending on the amount of time you have available.
+The master’s degree in school counseling in school counseling takes about the same length of time as other master’s degrees, 60 credit hours which can usually be finished over the course of 2-4 years depending on the amount of time you have available.